girishjeyakumar/PokemonGo-RedStreak/README.md

 #PokemonGo-RedStreak

+<b>Disclaimer: Using this software is against the ToS and can get you banned.
+Use at your own risk.<b>

 Currently includes the following PokemonGo hacks
 <br> 1) Seeking and capturing specific pokemon within a given radius from a given location
 <br> 2) Farming Pokestops within a given radius from a given location